Clement-Hue/fast-sqlalchemy/README.md

 ```
 When you're creating the object you must specify the path of your configuration directory, this directory will contain all of your yaml files.
 You can also specify a .env file which will be read thanks to the dotenv library.
-Then you can load these configurations file by calling __load_config__, you specify a config name, this config name must
+Then you can load these configurations file by calling __load_config__, you can specify a config name, this config name must
 match a subdirectory within the configuration directory.
 This subdirectory should contain yaml files that will be merged
 with the yaml files present at the root of the configuration directory.
 This way you can have multiple configurations witch
 will share the same base configuration.